 Spleen has five times more heme iron than liver.
 With 12.5 MG of heme iron per serving, spleen is the most concentrated source of heme iron that exists in nature.
 If you’re looking for iron, look at the Grass Fed Spleen supplement.

-My chances of increasing my iron intake from food sources is low, considering my test results.
+My chances of increasing my iron intake from food sources enough to tip the scale are low, considering my test results.
 While I believe dietary iron is the most natural way to get enough iron in my body, I have no intention of eliminating my Beef Liver pills, since they are 100% freeze-dried liver.
 I aim to eat liver at least once per week because animal-based iron is more readily absorbed while plant-based sources are less bioavailable.

 I added beef liver as well as marrow bones from Farm Foods to my diet.
 The marrow bones are delicious, I roast them in a skillet or salt block and eat the marrow before using the bones for beef broth.

 My daughters have had low iron on and off due to heavy periods.
 Our doctor recommended red meat, which we source from farms who raise grassfed and finished products, such as:

 - Farm Foods (use coupon code WELCOME to save 10%)

 Based on the concept of “like supports like,” consuming bone, marrow and cartilage may strengthen and support our own bone, marrow and cartilage health.* Whole bone extract and marrow naturally provides all the nutrients (collagen, growth factors, stem cells, fat-soluble activators, trace minerals, etc) that support bone, dental and connective tissue health.

 To cover my bases, I also supplement with Ancestral’s Beef Bone Marrow pills.